JB Pritzker, Governor, State of Illinois

 Processing Updates

 The Displaced Energy Worker Dependent Transition Scholarship Program provides scholarship assistance to children (including adopted and stepchildren) of eligible displaced energy workers.
 The program was designed to support students who are deterred from attending or completing an educational program at an Illinois institution because of a parent's layoff from a retiring power plant or a closing coal mine.
-The scholarship pays tuition and fee costs at public colleges or community colleges for a period equal to one calendar year, including a summer term, for undergraduate or graduate study.
+The scholarship pays tuition and fee costs at public universities or community colleges for a period equal to one calendar year, including a summer term, for undergraduate or graduate study.

 Return to top